 IATR 54 then started its day.

-One last view of IATR 51.
-We walked back to the rental car then drove back to the first grade crossing of the morning.
+A last view of IATR 51.
+We walked back to the car and drove back to the grade crossing we were at earlier.

-IATR 54 has a single tank car in tow as it starts heading to Mason City.
+IATR 54 had a single tank car in tow as it started its journey to Mason City and we followed it to where it stopped to switch a local industry.

 IATR 54 pulled out five more tank cars to add to its train.

-One last view of IATR 54.
+IATR 54 switching.
 A special thank you to the Iowa Traction Railway for letting us visit this unique freight railroad in America.
-We then headed to Interstate 35 and the Mall of America to catch the last train rides of the trip.
+We then proceeded to Interstate 35 and the Mall of America to ride our last train of this trip.

 Over the years since the last trolley ran in 1954, many people have pushed for the reintroduction of rail transport in the Twin Cities.
 The primary reason is that traffic congestion has grown considerably since the streetcar system ceased operation: a 2003 report by the Texas Transportation Institute indicated that the area was the 17th most congested area in the country, with the second fastest congestion growth.